kevinbencs/url_shorter/Readme.md

 4. Run `mkdir letsencrypt && touch letsencrypt/acme.json && chmod 600 letsencrypt/acme.json `
 5. Run `node writeFile/encrypt.js`
 6. Write `app.set('trust proxy', 1)` into the `gateway/src/gateway.ts` after the `const app = express();`.
-7. Run `docker compose build `
-8. Run `docker compose up -d`
-9. Open the ports (80, 443) on the firewalls (on the OS and in the dashboard)
+7. Open the ports (80, 443) on the firewalls (on the OS and in the dashboard)
+8. Upload the redirect server to Vercel (for the faster redirect).
+9. Set up the domain names.
+10. Run `docker compose build `
+11. Run `docker compose up -d`
-10. Run the API tests (optional)
+12. Run the API tests (optional)

 ## Description of the code